-The SVMI system built according to the design discussed above has been successfully used for detection of H fragment with KEs $\leq 0.4$ eV in the experiments on overtone-induced dissociation and isomerization of the hydroxymethyl radical (CH2OH and CD2OH).
-The details and most important results of that study are given in the publication.
-Here, for demonstration of the system capabilities, we include some results of auxiliary measurements performed for the much more energetic (KE $\leq 2$ eV) byproducts.
+The SVMI system built according to the design discussed above has been successfully used for detection of H fragments with KEs ≤ 0.4 eV in the experiments on overtone-induced dissociation and isomerization of the hydroxymethyl radical (CH2OH and CD2OH).36 The details and most important results of those studies are given in that publication (two examples for H and D detection are also included in the supplementary material29).
+Here, for demonstration of the system capabilities, we provide some results of auxiliary measurements performed for the much more energetic (KE ≤ 2 eV) byproducts.
 However, because this case involved polyatomic cofragments with relatively large densities of states, the H fragment KE distributions were broad and thus not very suitable for demonstration of the instrumental resolution.
 Therefore, a few examples of other experiments with smaller molecules used for tests and characterization of the newly built system are also presented here.